marmoszy/mm-bem/README.md

-## Minimalistic bem code for plane wave scattering from soft targets
+## Minimalistic bem code for plane wave scattering from underwater targets
-### MM 3.8.2025
+### MM 8.8.2025

 mm-bem contains collection of several source codes for calculating scattering pattern obtained when plane wave scatters from soft targets.
 It uses boundary element method with piecewise constant discontinuous finite elements in 3D (P0).